09santi96/09santi96/README.md

 ### Hi there 👋

-- 🌱 FULLSTACK DEVELOPMENT BOOTCAMP IN PROGRESS ;)
+- 🌱 FULLSTACK WEB DEVELOPER  ;)

 - ♥ https://nucba.com.ar/

-- 💬 Ask me about ...
+- 💬 Ask me about other private projects
-- 📫 How to reach me: https://www.linkedin.com/in/santiago-mart%C3%ADnez-695142160/
+- 📫 How to reach me: https://www.linkedin.com/in/sam692160/
 - 😄 Pronouns: Santi
-- ⚡ Fun fact:
 - ☻ Code by SAMO